HarperCollins: Mergers and acquisitions

-Collins was bought by Rupert Murdoch's News Corporation in 1989, and was combined with Harper & Row, which NewsCorp had acquired two years earlier.
-In addition to the simplified and merged name, the logo for HarperCollins was derived from the torch logo for Harper and Row, and the fountain logo for Collins, which were combined into a stylized depiction of flames atop waves.
+Rupert Murdoch's News Corporation acquired Harper & Row in 1987.
+News Corp had owned a 40% stake in Collins since 1981 and became the sole owner in 1989.
+News Corp merged the two publishers in 1989, combining the name as HarperCollins and creating a logo with a stylized depiction of flames atop waves derived from the torch logo for Harper & Row and the fountain logo for Collins.

 In 1990, HarperCollins sold J. B. Lippincott & Co., its medical publishing division, to the Dutch publisher Wolters Kluwer.

 In 1996, HarperCollins sold Scott Foresman and HarperCollins College to Pearson, which merged them with Addison-Wesley Longman.

 News Corporation purchased the Hearst Book Group, consisting of William Morrow & Company and Avon Books, in 1999.
 These imprints are now published under the rubric of HarperCollins.
 HarperCollins bought educational publisher Letts and Lonsdale in March 2010.

 In 2011, HarperCollins announced they had agreed to acquire the publisher Thomas Nelson.
 The purchase was completed on 11 July 2012, with an announcement that Thomas Nelson would operate independently given the position it has in Christian book publishing.
 Both Thomas Nelson and Zondervan were then organized as imprints, or "keystone publishing programs," under a new division, HarperCollins Christian Publishing.
 Key roles in the reorganization were awarded to former Thomas Nelson executives.

 In 2012, HarperCollins acquired part of the trade operations of John Wiley & Son in Canada.

 In 2014, HarperCollins acquired Canadian romance publisher Harlequin Enterprises for C$455 million.

 In 2018, HarperCollins acquired the business publisher Amacom from the American Management Association.

 In 2020, HarperCollins acquired the children's publishers Egmont Books UK, Egmont Poland and Schneiderbuch Germany from the Egmont Group.

 On 29 March 2021, HarperCollins announced that it would acquire HMH Books & Media, the trade publishing division of Houghton Mifflin Harcourt, for $349 million.
 The deal would allow HMH to pay down its debt and focus on digital education.
 The deal was completed on 10 May.
 As of 7 July 2021, HMH's adult books will be published as Mariner Books, while HMH's children's books will be published as Clarion Books.

-In 2021, HarperCollins acquired the British publishers Pavilion Books.
+In 2021, HarperCollins acquired the British publisher Pavilion Books.

-In 2022 HarperCollins acquired Cider Mill Press.
+In 2022, HarperCollins acquired Cider Mill Press.

+On 16 July 2025, HarperCollins announced that it has acquired the French and German Crunchyroll manga publishing business, with the acquisition expected to close by the end of the second half of the year.

 Management history

-Brian Murray, the current CEO of HarperCollins, succeeded Jane Friedman who was CEO from 1997 to 2008.
+Brian Murray, the current CEO of HarperCollins, succeeded Jane Friedman who was chief executive from 1997 to 2008.
 Notable management figures include Lisa Sharkey, current senior vice president and director of creative development and Barry Winkleman from 1989 to 1994.

+In October 2025, the company appointed Kate Elton as its UK and Ireland interim chief executive following Charlie Redmayne's resignation.